 \section{Introduction}

-Recently, many tomography researchers have considered combining different physical signal types to take advantage of their strengths while reducing the deficiencies of each signal.
-The most successful example of such an effort is photoacoustic tomography (PAT), which is also known as optoacoustic or thermoacoustic tomography.
-PAT, an emerging technology for noninvasive medical imaging, is based on the photoacoustic effect discovered by Bell in 1880 \cite{bell80}.
-This effect refers to the formation of acoustic waves by the absorption of electromagnetic waves, such as light, in a given object.
-While ultrasound often has high resolution it displays with low contrast.
-In contrast, optical or radio-frequency EM illumination provides substantial contrast between unhealthy and healthy tissues with low resolution.
-Hence, PAT with photoacoustic effect as its physical base integrates the molecular contrast of optical imaging with the high spatial resolution of ultrasound imaging.
+Recently, many tomography researchers have considered combining different physical signal types to leverage their complementary strengths while mitigating individual limitations.
+The most successful example is photoacoustic tomography (PAT), also known as optoacoustic or thermoacoustic tomography.
+PAT is an emerging technology for noninvasive medical imaging based on the photoacoustic effect discovered by Bell in 1880 \cite{bell80}, wherein absorption of electromagnetic (EM) energy (e.g., light or radio-frequency illumination) induces thermoelastic expansion and generates acoustic waves.
+Ultrasound imaging typically provides high spatial resolution but low contrast, whereas EM illumination offers strong molecular contrast yet low resolution.
+PAT integrates these advantages, using optical contrast to seed an acoustic wave that can be recorded with ultrasound detectors, thus achieving high-contrast, high-resolution imaging.

-PAT is set up such that a non-ionizing pulse irradiates the entire object approximately uniformly.
-Some energy of the pulse is absorbed throughout the object, which results in the thermoelastic expansion of the tissue.
-Subsequently, an ultrasound signal or pressure wave is generated.
-This propagated signal can be measured by detectors placed around the object.
-Although ultrasound imaging suffers from low contrast, it is known that cancerous tissue absorbs three or four times more energy than healthy tissue.
-Hence, the intensity of the source of the acoustic wave indicates the spatial distribution of the energy absorption and yields a very good contrast.
-This implies that determining the intensity of the acoustic wave source is an efficient tool for early cancer detection.
+In PAT, a short, non-ionizing EM pulse irradiates the object approximately uniformly.
+The absorbed energy produces thermoelastic expansion of tissue and, consequently, an acoustic pressure wave that propagates through the object and is recorded by detectors placed around it.
+Although ultrasound images alone may suffer from low contrast, it is well known that cancerous tissue tends to absorb significantly more energy than healthy tissue.
+Hence, the strength of the acoustic source encodes the spatial distribution of EM absorption and can provide sensitive contrast for early detection.

-The acoustic wave $p(\xx,t)$ obeys the wave equation, and the intensity of its source is the initial value $f(\xx)$ or $p(\xx,0) $.
-Because the speed of ultrasound waves is relatively small in biological tissue, we focus on the bounded object domain $\Omega$.

-where $c(\xx)$ is the bounded sound speed, that is, $c_m\le c(\xx)\le c_M$ for two positive constants $c_m,c_M>0$.
-This is a reasonable assumption because $\Omega$ is bounded.
-In addition, we consider the data measured by the detectors located on a boundary $\partial \Omega$ of the object.
-Thus, one of the mathematical problems in PAT is to determine the initial function $f$ from the boundary data.
-Here, the boundary data are typically of two types: